eltonsantos/rails_toastify/README.md

 ## Usage

-In your *application.html.erb* add:
+In your *application.html.erb* add in your header:

 ```ruby
 <%= stylesheet_link_tag 'rails_toastify', media: 'all' %>
 <%= javascript_include_tag 'rails_toastify' %>
 ```
-And:
+And in your body:

 ```html
 <div id="toast-container" class="toast-container"></div>
 ```
+*

 In your *config/manifest.js* add: